calvinwkchu/Challenge-10/README.md

 # Challenge-10

-Purpose of this challenge is to webscrape various websites and update.
+Purpose of this challenge is to webscrape various websites and update our own website.

 ## Deliverable 1
 From https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars, retrieve the four jpg images and its title using a for loop that clicks through the website to retrieve necessary links.